Hind Shoufani: Career

 Born 1978 in Lebanon and raised in Damascus and Amman, Shoufani has remained a refugee.
 She currently resides in the Middle East, but has traveled and lived in many cities.
 Both of her parents are Palestinian activists.
-Her father went to Princeton and has served as Palestine Liberation Organization leader and politician.
-He has written over twenty-five publications.
+Her father, Elias Shoufani, went to Princeton and served as a Palestine Liberation Organization leader and politician.
+He was also an author who wrote over twenty-five publications.
 Her mother is an American citizen with an English Literature degree.
 Shoufani began her education at the Lebanese American University in Beirut where she studied communicative arts.
-Later she received a scholarship for NYU in New York where she received a master's degree in filmmaking.
+Later she received a Fulbright scholarship to attend NYU in New York where she received a Master of Fine Arts degree in filmmaking.

 Shoufani has performed poetry at several events, including the Alwan for the Arts center in NYC, Howard University in Washington D.C., the Institute for Policy Studies in Washington, and the Berlin Poetry Festival in Germany.
 She has also hosted the Emirates Literacy Festival and the Sikka Art Fair.
-Shoufani is also the founder of Poeticians, an organization that hosts events for multilingual poets of all backgrounds gather in Dubai and Beirut to read their spoken word and poetry.
+She is the founder of the Poeticians, which was started in Beirut in 2007, and is a multilingual public reading forum for poets of all backgrounds to perform spoken word and poetry and is held in various cities including Dubai and Beirut.
 She has two publications of poetry, More Light Than Death Could Bear (Beirut, 2007) and Inkstains on the Edge of Light (Beirut, 2010).
-Her poetry often includes themes of love, death, lust, identity, Palestinian interests, freedom, and feminine issues.

 In 2011, she participated in the International Writing Program Fall Residency at the University of Iowa in Iowa City, IA.

 Poetry

-Shoufani's poetry tackles issues of Palestine, freedom, feminist issues in the Arab world and promotes a different perspective on Arab women.
-Love, Lust, death and identity are main themes in the free verse poetry.